 So become a part of this versatile field.
 HVAC trade schools in Texas can help you turn your dreams of a stable and lucrative new career into reality.
-Put your zip code into the school finder below to find training options in your part of the state!
+Put your zip code into the school finder at the top of the page to find training options in your part of the state!

 - Grand Prairie

 Lincoln Tech's HVAC training will help you learn industry-specific skills.
 With day and evening classes, you can train when it is most convenient for you.
 Boost your value to potential employers by learning about green heating and cooling technologies.
 And gain true confidence in your skills by working with real HVAC equipment during your training.